iron-fish/website/docs/onboarding/health_node.md

 | SYNCING         | The syncer is currently adding blocks to your local chain                                                 |
 | STOPPED         | The syncer is stopped - either because you are not connected to the network, or your node is not running  |

-#### Heaviest head
+#### Blockchain
-Heaviest head indicates the head of your chain on your local node.
+Blockchain head indicates the head of your chain on your local node.
 It changes every 15 seconds.

 #### P2P Network
 P2P Network can have the following status: